14 Campervan Kitchen Design Ideas for Van Life

 If you’re into a super minimalistic van kitchen design, this type of tiny kitchenette might be just what you’re looking for.

-We love how this campervan kitchen from Off Road Vans maximizes space with a fold-out table, perfect for meal prep.
+We love how this campervan kitchen from Off Highway Vans maximizes space with a fold-out table, perfect for meal prep.
 The large sink has a cover (typical of RV sinks), which expands counter space when you don’t need running water.

 The kitchen also includes a front-loading fridge right beneath the sink.